Contents

-The Untold Story of SEAL Team Six's Raid That Took Down Osama Bin Laden - Part 2
+- 4 The Inside Story of SEAL Team Six’s Raid on Osama Bin Laden

 In an explosive interview with 60 Minutes, one of the Navy SEAL Team Six operators who participated in the raid that killed Osama bin Laden gives an in-depth look at the mission that gripped the world on 2nd May 2011.
 Writing under the pseudonym “Mark Owen” for his book No Easy Day, the SEAL sheds light on the operation’s preparation, execution, and aftermath.